swcarpentry/git-novice/episodes/03-create.md

 ## Check the status

-To interact with Git, we can also use the [Rstudio Terminal](https://docs.posit.co/ide/user/ide/guide/tools/terminal.html).
+To interact with Git, we can also use the [RStudio Terminal](https://docs.posit.co/ide/user/ide/guide/tools/terminal.html).

 In the RStudio Terminal, we can check that everything is set up correctly by asking Git to tell us the `git status` of our project: